What Happens After Treatment for Hodgkin Disease?

 Follow-up is needed to check for cancer recurrence or spread, as well as possible side effects of certain treatments.
 This is the time for you to ask your health care team any questions and to discuss any concerns you might have.

 If Hodgkin disease does come back at some point, further treatment will depend on what treatments you’ve had before, how long it’s been since treatment, and your health.
-For more information, see “Recurrent or relapsed Hodgkin disease” in “ Treatment options by stage.”
+For more information, see “Recurrent or relapsed Hodgkin disease” in Treating Classic Hodgkin Disease, by Stage.
 For more general information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.

 Watching for late and long-term side effects